Delegado Zucco

 Rodrigo Lorenzini Zucco, better known as Delegado Zucco (born December 17, 1970, in Alegrete), is a Brazilian politician from the Republicanos party.

-Education and Police Career

 Zucco holds a law degree from the Federal University of Rio Grande do Sul (UFRGS).
 He was first admitted in the police service in Santa Catarina and later in Rio Grande do Sul.

-State Deputy of Rio Grande do Sul

 In the 2022 elections, he was elected to the State Parliament of Rio Grande do Sul for the Republicanos party with 59,648 votes.

-Personal Life

 Rodrigo Zucco is the brother of Luciano Lorenzini Zucco, known as Tenente-Coronel Zucco, a federal deputy of the Liberal Party for Rio Grande do Sul.